LionelDraghi/smk/docs/tutorial.md

 Smk stores information in local hidden .smk.* files, one per smk file :

 `ls -l .smk*`

-For convenience, when there is one (and only one) smk file in the dir, you don't have to give it on the command line.
-So, from now on, `smk` is equivalent to `smk MyBuild`

 ## Second smk run